wirzka/CharlieTheSniffer/README.md

 | IP header length            | X + Ethernet Size |
 | TCP header length | X + Ethernet Size + IP header length |
 | Payload           | X + Ethernet Size + IP header length + TCP header length |

+## Improvements

+This is a list of the next possible improvements to do:

+* Tweaking functionalities as command line options
+* Moving the IP header construction inside the packetHandler function
+* Support for other protocols
+* Support for "infinite" sniffing until CTRL + C hotkey

 ## References
 Here you will find documents and other references that I used to bring CharlieTheSniffer to life: